MegaBitmap/UDPBD-for-XEBP/README.md

 # XEB+ neutrino Launcher Plugin

 This is a plugin for the Xtreme Elite Boot Plus dashboard for the PlayStation 2.
 It allows XEB+ to load PlayStation 2 games from HDD, MX4SIO, USB, and UDPBD via [neutrino](https://github.com/rickgaiser/neutrino).

 This fork includes a sync app `UDPBD-for-XEB+-GUI.exe` for windows or `UDPBD-for-XEB+-CLI.dll` for Linux.
 It automates the setup process when using UDPBD.

-**Please Note** that version 2 of the Sync App **Requires** version 2 of the XEB+ Plug-in and vice versa.
+**Please Note** When updating versions it is **Required** to update BOTH the XEBPLUS plugin, and the sync app.
+It is NOT recommended to mismatch different versions of the XEBPLUS plugin and the sync app.

 ## Features